RajaShylesh112/stack-compass-ai/APPWRITE_SETUP.md

 # Appwrite Integration Setup

-This application has been integrated with Appwrite to replace the PostgreSQL database setup.
+This application uses Appwrite as the primary database for user management and stack storage.
 Here's how to configure it:

 ## Option 1: Use Appwrite Cloud (Recommended)